Healthcare Information Security Case Study

 Amy and her team developed a list of four critical issues they needed to address quickly:

-- Ensuring that their move to a new Electronic Medical Records system was done in manner that would address HIPAA and HITECH requirements.
+✔ Ensuring that their move to a new Electronic Medical Records system was done in a manner that would address HIPAA and HITECH requirements.

 Information Security Approach

-Pivot Point Security worked with Amy and her team to analyze various options, and helped them come up with the right combination of activities to meet their specific requirements.
+Pivot Point Security worked with Jim and his team to analyze various options, and helped them come up with the right combination of activities to meet their specific requirements.

 We continue to work with Amy, acting as “on-call” SMEs (Subject Matter Experts) as required while she and her team execute on the remediation plan, including supporting and validating Information Security Management System (ISMS) documentation.
 Still to execute: